OccupyMars2025/OccupyMars2025/README.md

 ### *When you read a book, a paper or source code, you are communicating with the brightest minds in human history.
 This is actually the most "effective" way to communicate.
 This is also the quickest path to success.*

+### "Wait a second, let me run two more steps, then I’ll stop."
+### "Wait a second, let me do one more pull-up, then I’ll stop."
+### "Wait a second, let me do one more push-up, then I’ll stop."
+### "Wait a second, let me read one more sentence, then I’ll stop."

 ### 2025 Goal(2025/6/1 - 2025/12/31): Master AlphaFold 3 by thoroughly studying its research paper and codebase in the shortest time possible, then leverage it to design novel drugs targeting currently incurable diseases.

 ### 我这不是把自己宠坏了吗? 别太把自己当回事了.